-After the sale of a property, the warranty deed is forwarded to the City's Utilities Department by the closing agent, and the new owners are put onto the account.
+After the sale of a property, the closing agent sends the warranty deed to the City's Utilities Department, and the new owners are put onto the account.
 Names cannot be added to an account until the Utilities Department receives the warranty deed.

 My water was turned off.
 How do I get it turned back on?

 The City ONLY turns water off for nonpayment.
-To get it turned back on, your account needs to be paid in full.
+Your account needs to be paid in full to get it turned on.